browserengineering/book/book/animations.md

         return rect
 ```

 Our compositing algorithm is now pretty well optimized!
-It does good job of
+It does a good job of
 grouping together non-animating content to reduce the number of composited
 layers (which saves GPU memory), and doing as much work as possible in raster
 rather than draw (which makes composited animations faster).